 The Digital Commons is located on the first floor of the Martin Luther King Jr. Memorial Library.
 While it houses more than 70 computers, the Digital Commons is not just a computer lab: It offers computers loaded with software like the Adobe Creative Suite; access to tools like an Espresso book machine; and enhanced meeting rooms and gathering spaces aimed at encouraging creation and innovation.

 Want to know more?
 Head to dclibrary.org/labs/digitalcommons

 We are not accepting new Dream Lab applications at this time.
-The Dream Lab will relaunch on Sept.
-1, 2015 with a revised mission and policy.
+The Dream Lab will relaunch in a few months with a revised mission and policy.
 Current members can continue to use the Dream Lab, but will need to reapply on the relaunch date.

 You can find out more about the Dream Lab at dclibrary.org/labs/dreamlab